SwaminathanRag/AngularJS-sample-1/README.md

 frontend/spaangular - It contains Angular 16.2.12 code with Basic/JWT authentication

-spaangular-restful-webservices - It contains Spring Boot application
+spaangular-restful-webservices - It contains Spring Boot application and uses Spring Data JPA connecting to H2 DB.